jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Western attempts to obstruct and dismantle such activities and their online assets.
 Additional information
-Russias African coup strategy \| Microsoft On the Issues Extending our vital technology support for Ukraine \| Microsoft On the Issues
+Russia’s African coup strategy \| Microsoft On the Issues Extending our vital technology support for Ukraine \| Microsoft On the Issues
 Preparing for a Russian cyber offensive against